 AOC, other progressive U.S. Democrats fight to expand influence with Tuesday primaries

 Tuesday's nominating contests in New York, Kentucky and four other states also feature progressives challenging older, establishment Democrats at a time of a national reckoning with racial injustice following the May 25 death of George Floyd, an unarmed Black man, while in Minneapolis police custody.
 New York officials said results on Tuesday night after polls close would not include returns from absentee ballots, which were requested in record numbers during the coronavirus pandemic.
-Kentucky officials were not expected to release statewide results on Tuesday night.
+Hundreds of thousands of absentee ballots were also outstanding in Kentucky.

 In a congressional district neighboring Ocasio-Cortez's, Jamaal Bowman, 44, a middle-school principal, is mounting a strong challenge to Representative Eliot Engel, a 31-year House veteran who chairs the powerful House Foreign Affairs Committee.
 Progressive Senators Bernie Sanders and Elizabeth Warren as well as Ocasio-Cortez have endorsed Bowman, while Democratic Party stalwarts, such as former Secretary of State Hillary Clinton, the party's 2016 presidential nominee, have rallied around Engel.